Trees for Reading progress

 In May 2021, young people in care and foster parents tied messages to the tree guard in the run-up to Foster Care Fortnight, to share their feelings on why it’s important for children in care to stay rooted in Reading.
 We’re so glad that we were able to be part of such a meaningful project, which is already making a real difference to how young people in care feel.

 In October 2020 we launched another crowdfunding campaign, this time on Crowdfunder.
 During the two months of the campaign we managed to raise £1,120.
-This funded the planting of three trees in memory of the many people who have lost their lives to Covid-19, as well as other respiratory conditions, such as asthma exacerbated by air pollution.
+This funded the planting of two trees in memory of the many people who have lost their lives to Covid-19, as well as other respiratory conditions, such as asthma exacerbated by air pollution.

 If you would like to donate to help us bring more community-funded trees to Reading, you can now do that directly through our new donation form.
+We have been thrilled to receive individual donations of as much as £300, but even £1 will make a difference.

 A few local businesses are also hosting collection boxes for us, and we’ll add the money collected to this fund.
 If you know somewhere that might like to host a collection box for us, please let us know.